 - 1/4 cup arrowroot powder

-- If making crepes for a sweet application, add 1/4 teaspoon vanilla extract
+- *If making crepes for a sweet recipe add 1/4 teaspoon vanilla extract

 - Crack the eggs into a medium-sized bowl and whisk in the melted ghee and water.